xilef/robond_project5/README.md

 Clone the repo to your catkin workspace's src folder

 eg:
-`git clone https://github.com/xilef/robond_project1 /home/robond/workspace/catkin_ws/src
+`git clone https://github.com/xilef/robond_project5 /home/robond/workspace/catkin_ws/src
 `

 Go to the root of your catkin workspace and run `catkin_make` to build the whole repo

 ### Execute

-When you open a new terminal make sure to run first `source devel/setup.bash` from the root of your catkin workspace.

-Once all the setup is done run:

-`roslaunch my_robot world.launch`

-to load the world.

-Open a new terminal, navigate to your catkin workspace and run:

-`roslaunch ball_chaser ball_chaser.launch`

-to run the ball chasing service
+Run the script:

+`scripts/home_service.sh`

+The script will run the necessary nodes in sequence.

 ## License